Lee County School District (Arkansas)

 Lee County School District is a public school district based in Marianna, Arkansas, United States.
 The Lee County School District encompasses 602.62 mi2 of land in Lee County and provides early childhood, elementary and secondary education for more than 1,100 prekindergarten through grade 12 students at its three facilities.

 Lee County School District and all of its schools are accredited by the Arkansas Department of Education (ADE).

-The district serves all of Lee County, including the municipalities of Mariana, Aubrey, Haynes, LaGrange, Moro, and Rondo.
+The district's boundaries are that of Lee County, and include the municipalities of Mariana, Aubrey, Haynes, LaGrange, Moro, and Rondo.
 It also serves the unincorporated area of Brickeys.

 History

 In 1965 the Haynes School District merged into the Marianna School District.

 In 1967 the Aubrey, Brickeys, and Moro school districts all merged into the Marianna district.